-Advisory: English 48 and English 49 and Mathematics 34A, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5, W5 and M20.
-This course provides students with an overview of automotive quick services and new/used vehicle preparation.
-It covers vehicle inspections, preparing estimates, changing fluids and filters, proper hazardous waste disposal, minor electrical repairs, and road-testing techniques.
+Advisory: Completion of or concurrent enrollment in: English 35, or English 42 and English 43, each with a grade of "C" or better, or equivalent or Assessment Skill Level R4 and W4.

+Limitation on Enrollment: This course is not open to students with previous credit for the combination of Automotive Technology 51A, 51B and 51C.
+This course provides an overview of automotive quick services and new/used vehicle preparation.
+Topics include vehicle inspections, preparing estimates, changing fluids and filters, proper hazardous waste disposal, minor electrical repairs, and road-testing techniques.
 Students learn how to inspect and evaluate vehicle systems to determine if advanced levels of repairs are needed.
 They also learn how to identify and operate necessary equipment and tools.
+This course is intended for students majoring in automotive technology or others interested in developing automotive service skills.
 (FT) Associate Degree Credit only and not Transferable.